 It seems, his Christian roots likely kept him balanced, and to always act with integrity.
 He was not afraid to point out any contradictions about his master, who he referred to as Pak John.
 He saw him as human, with a human’s weakness, and did not seek to put him on a pedestal.
 Yet, he always respected him as his teacher.
 The more I read through his book, the more, I feel Jim would have been an excellent teacher.
 He passed away some years ago.

-I intend to write another article about Jim McMillan later on.
+I have written an article about Jim McMillan.
 I would strongly recommend anyone interested in Mo Pai or John Chang to read his book.